Team-ZDF/zdf/README.md

 }
 ```

+## Packaging
+To be zero hassle, the ZDF package specification must be simple to implement on any platform and in any programming language.
+ZDF utilizes common archiving and compression formats to meet these requirements.
+Packaging is as simple as archiving all of the files into a tar file, then compressing that file using gzip.
+All common programming languages and platforms have libraries and applications to package files this way.
+ZDF just builds on this format and uses a custom extension to designate the file's contents.
+As popularity grows, first and third-party libraries will be written to wrap these steps up, making the process even easier.

+See [Libraries](#libraries) and [Applications](#applications) for a list of tools and utilities for workign with ZDF documents.

 ## Security
 Security is an ever-growing topic.
 ZDF embraces that topic with the modern, but proven technology of public key cryptography.